 Hire for intellectual curiosity, for a willingness to always be learning and to problem solve.

-So how do you go about discovering attitude and behaviour?
+So how do you go about discovering attitude and behavior?

 1. Consider the tools/exercises that can help you